Showing posts with label festival. Show all posts

 Moon Pie Girl in the parade

-Jurassic is relating to or denotes the second period of the Mesozoic era, between the Triassic and Cretaceous periods.
+The Jurassic period relates to or denotes the second period of the Mesozoic era, between the Triassic and Cretaceous periods.

 Thursday, May 18, 2017